-American Rifleman TV is the on-screen version of the National Rifle Association's American Rifleman magazine, "the world's oldest and largest firearm authority."
-American Rifleman Television is the pre-eminent source for accurate, compelling, authoritative information on all aspects of firearms, the shooting sports and all Americans' exercise of the Second Amendment.
+American Rifleman is the on-screen version of the National Rifle Association's American Rifleman magazine, "the world's oldest and largest firearm authority."
+American Rifleman is the pre-eminent source for accurate, compelling, authoritative information on all aspects of firearms, the shooting sports and all Americans' exercise of the Second Amendment.

-On ARTV, you'll finally be able to put faces with the familiar names appearing in the magazine each month.
+On American Rifleman, you'll finally be able to put faces with the familiar names appearing in the magazine each month.
 Editor-in-Chief Mark A. Keefe, IV, is the show's host and is backed by Senior Executive Editor Brian C. Sheetz, Managing Editor Chad Adams, Shooting Editor Glenn M. Gilbert and Senior Associate Editor Aaron Carter.